Learn Java Easy. Chapter 5 Exercises

 System.out.println("Enter a password");

-//We input data via keyboard
+//We enter data via keyboard

 int attempt = exercise.nextInt();